bap37/MidwayPlotter/README.md

 @@SAVE Provide a filename or custom filepath to save the output to.
 This can be left unspecified - by default it will not save your plot.

-@@DIFF Currently disabled.
-A boolean value.
-If True, it will show the difference in the given variable for the same CID.
-Currently under construction.
+@@DIFF A boolean value.
+If True, it will show the difference in the given y variable for the same CID.
 This can be left unspecified and will default to False.

 Can also be implemented as a space delimited list of colon entries formatted as min:max:binsize.
 For a histogram, "min:max:binsize" will suffice.